kaidez/kaidez.com/_posts/2013-10-11-site-update-walk-through-2013.md

 And as I've told anyone that would listen for the past two months, Grunt is my new God.

-Created by the previously-mentioned [@cowboy (A.K.A Ben Alman)](https://twitter.com/cowboy "Ben Alman/cowboy on Twitter") and similar to things like [Rake](http://jasonseifer.com/2010/04/06/rake-tutorial "Learn more about Rake"), Grunt is a JavaScript task runner.
+Created by the previously-mentioned [cowboy (A.K.A Ben Alman)](http://benalman.com/ "Go to Ben Alman's site") and similar to things like [Rake](http://jasonseifer.com/2010/04/06/rake-tutorial "Learn more about Rake"), Grunt is a JavaScript task runner.
 It runs on top of Node and is locally installed in my project folder.
 This local installation interacts with a globally-installed Grunt CLI tool.

 A boatload of [Grunt plugins](http://gruntjs.com/plugins "Look through all the Grunt plugins") have been created by both the community and the Grunt core committers.
 These plugins let me create tasks within my dev environment, giving it a high level of functionality.

-For example: I have a single Grunt task that sequentially performs a bunch of sub-tasks for a production deployment.
-One of these sub-tasks is powered by the [grunt cdn](https://github.com/tactivos/grunt-cdn "Get the grunt cdn plugin") plugin and it appends the MaxCDN URL to the the required images and CSS/JS files.
-But because of how Jekyll works, these URLs are appended inside the directory that hosts my local development site.

-I constantly load/relaod the local dev site in a browser for testing purposes when writing code, meaning the CDN assets could get called that happens.
-This woukd incur unnecessary costs so when the production push to the remote server is done, another sub-task related to the [grunt jekyll](https://github.com/dannygarcia/grunt-jekyll "Get the grunt jekyll plugin") plugin "resets" the dev site by removing the CDN URLs.
-These and other tasks run using a single Grunt deployment task...I LOVE IT!

-Grunt add a lot of flexibility to my development workflow, which changed many times during the redesign and will change many more times now that it's done.
-But this is how it was working at the time of the relaunch: it lists two non-Grunt things for clarity:

-1. Launch a command prompt with [iTerm](http://iterm.sourceforge.net/ "Get iTerm").

-2. Run a bash alias that 1) jumps to my site project folder, 2) runs `bower list` to check for dependency updates, and 3) launches my `grunt watch` task which watches for certain file additions and changes.

-3. Open another iTerm tab: if Bower says something needs to be updated in the other tab (including Bower), update it in this new window.

-4. If nothing needs to be updated, keep the new tab open to run bash aliases and Git commits.

-5. As mentioned, `grunt watch` looks out for certain file additions/changes.
-It works and performs as follows:

-    * if Bower updates a CSS file, Grunt converts its extension to `.scss`, copies it over to another folder, uses Sass to process it with other `.scss` files into the site's main stylesheet, then makes Jekyll rebuild the site.

-    * if Sass files are added or updated, the above-mentioned CSS task is run...except for the extension conversion.

-    * if Bower updates a JS file, Grunt automatically copies it over to another folder, uses RequireJS to process it with other JS files into the site's main JavaScript file, then makes Jekyll rebuild the site.

-    * if other JavaScript files are added or updated, the above-mentioned JS task is run.

-    * if `.html`, `.xml`, `.php` or `.md` files are added or updated, Jekyll rebuilds the site.

-    * if `.jpg` or `.png` files are added or updated, they're minified with, respectively, [jpegtran](http://jpegclub.org/jpegtran/ "Get jpegtran") or [optiping](http://optipng.sourceforge.net/ "Get optipng"), then Jekyll rebuilds the site.

-6. If the `grunt-modernizr` task is run, a pre-defined group of files is scanned for things that Modernizr may need to feature-detect.
-Based on that scan, a slimmed-down custom build of Modernizr is created, bringing in only the feature-detects I need.
-This custom build is based on [Modernizr's online build tool](http://modernizr.com/download/ "Go to Modernizr's custom build tool").

-7. Code changes are made in Sublime Text and committed to Git in small bits using the [Tim Pope style](http://tbaggery.com/2008/04/19/a-note-about-git-commit-messages.html "Tim Pope article on proper Git commits")...one of the "non-Grunt" things.

-8. Code changes are reviewed on `localhost` running on [MAMP](http://www.mamp.info/)...the other "non-Grunt" things.

-9. There two deployment tasks: one for the staging site and one for the live production site.
-The `grunt spush` task runs the development deployment sequence and does the following:

-    * makes Jekyll build the site.

-    * builds out the cache manifest.

-    * deploys the site to the dev site.
+For example: there's a [grunt-watch plugin](https://github.com/gruntjs/grunt-contrib-watch "Get the grunt-contrib-watch plugin") that lets me watch for file additions and changes, performing specific tasks when these additions/changes occur.
+If Bower updates jQuery core, Grunt automatically copies it over to a spot in my project folder.
+If a .png file is added to a certain folder, Grunt automatically fires up [optiping](http://optipng.sourceforge.net/ "Get optipng") to minify it.

-10. The `grunt ppush` task runs the production deployment sequence and does the following:
+All the `grunt watch` stuff is awesome but it's my `grunt ppush` task where things really rock out.
+It's the task that triggers the production deployment sequence and works as follows:

-    * makes Jekyll build the site but adds the extra step of embedding related posts to the bottom of all post pages.
+1. The [grunt-shell plugin](https://github.com/sindresorhus/grunt-shell "Get the grunt-shell plugin") runs a task that executes a bash command that creates a "_deploy" directory in my project folder.

+2. The [grunt-targethtml plugin](https://github.com/changer/grunt-targethtml "Get grunt-targethtml plugin") runs a task that embeds both Google Analytics code and a production-ready copy of the site's main  CSS file to the previously mentioned page layouts.

+3. The [grunt-jekyll plugin](https://github.com/dannygarcia/grunt-jekyll "Get grunt-jekyll plugin") runs a task that uses Jekyll to build the site based on the layouts and dumps the build into "_deploy".

-    * appends the MaxCDN URL to the proper assets, as mentioned above.
+4. The [grunt-cdn plugin](https://github.com/tactivos/grunt-cdn "Get grunt-cdn plugin") runs a task that appends the MaxCDN URL to the proper images, CSS and JS files in "_deploy".

-    * minifies the site's HTML.

-    * builds out the cache manifest.
+5. The [grunt-contrib-htmlmin plugin](https://github.com/gruntjs/grunt-contrib-htmlmin "Get grunt-contrib-htmlmin plugin") runs a task that minifies the HTML in "_deploy".

+6. The [grunt-manifest plugin](https://github.com/gunta/grunt-manifest "Get grunt-manifest plugin") runs a task that builds the cache manifest and dumps it into "_deploy".

-    * deploys the minified, optimized site build to production.
+7. The [grunt-sftp-deploy plugin](https://github.com/thrashr888/grunt-sftp-deploy "Get grunt-sftp-deploy plugin") runs a task that deploys the minified, optimized site build in "_deploy" up to my live site.

-    * rebuilds Jekyll, which removes the MaxCDN URLs from the site build for the reasons mentioned above.
+8. The grunt-targethtml plugin runs another task that not only removes the Google Analytics code and minified CSS from the templates, but also adds an unminified dev version of the CSS file to the templates.
+All this has to be done so the templates can safely build a dev version of the site.

+9. The grunt-jekyll plugin runs another task that builds a dev copy of the site.
+This is really just done as test to see if the previous task properly rebuilt the templates for dev site and may be removed eventually.

+10. The grunt-shell plugin runs another task that executes a bash command that deletes "_deploy" from my project folder.

-I'm being bombastic when outline my workflow like this but am doing so to prove a point.
-The combination all the above-mentioned tools allowed me to craft a powerful, lightweight, highly-customizable IDE that not only lets me work efficiently but made the entire development process FUN!
-And within this process, Grunt really ran the show.
+I'm being bombastic when outline my deployment sequence like this but am doing so to prove a point.
+The combination all the above-mentioned Grunt tasks allowed me to craft a powerful, lightweight, highly-customizable IDE that not only lets me work efficiently but made the entire development process FUN!

 <a name="post-launch-tasks"></a>
 ### Post-Launch Tasks